surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 The new **ThrottleLimit** parameter limits the number of script blocks running in parallel at a given time.
 The default is 5.

 Use the `$_` variable to represent the current input object in the script block.
-Use the `$using:` scope to pass variable references to the running script block.
+Use the `Using:` scope modifier to pass variable references to the running script block.

 For more information, see [ForEach-Object][12].